jchukwubvc/techco-aws-resources-terraform/Readme.md

 ##DESCRIPTION

-This Terraform configuration essentially sets up a basic infrastructure with a public subnet, allowing SSH, HTTP, and custom traffic on port 8080.
+This Terraform configuration essentially sets up a basic infrastructure on AWS with a public subnet, allowing SSH, HTTP, and custom traffic on port 8080.
 The EC2 instance is configured to run a basic user data script installing updates, Apache HTTP Server, and Docker upon launch.

-## APPLICATION CI/CD Prerequisite
+## APPLICATION CI/CD
+### Prerequisite
 * Terraform
 * Valid AWS Console Credentials (aws_access_key and aws_secret_key)

 ```bash